Not forgotten but unwritten – Vue, Enoteca, Regency…

 10 days around New Zealand (part 2) – Crystal Harbour Restaurant

-19 Market Place Auckland, New Zealand (09) 377 3773 After some research before jetting over, I found many nice restaurants would be closed during the holiday period, and given we weren’t particularly inclined to dine at any place with a Christmas set menu – one: it is generally a rip off, two: quality is likely to be … Read more
+After some research before jetting over, I found many nice restaurants would be closed during the holiday period, and given we weren’t particularly inclined to dine at any place with a Christmas set menu – one: it is generally a rip off, two: quality is likely to be lower – we decided on betting our money on … Continue reading

 Golden Dragon Palace – yum cha